rickkas7/particle_notes/mac-serial-tips/README.md

 In the past, a few people have had trouble using Mac laptops with USB-3 USB ports.
 This hasn't happened recently, but putting a USB hub in between the laptop and the Photon has solved the problem.

+## Cables

+It's not a bad idea to try a different USB cable as well.
+In addition to defective cables, beware of some charging cables, which only provide power and do not allow access to the port for data.

 ## In Listening Mode (blinking blue)